rknightion/aaisp-exporter/README.md

 1. Exporter is running: `curl http://localhost:9099/health`
 2. Services are being discovered: Check logs for "Found broadband services"
 3. No API errors in logs
+4. Broadband collector is enabled (default)

 ### High API Error Rate

 - Reduce collection frequency via interval settings
 - Check API rate limits
 - Verify network connectivity to `chaos2.aa.net.uk`

+### Collector Fails to Start

+If collectors are failing during startup:

+1. Check that the correct authentication credentials are configured
+2. Disable unused collectors (domain, telephony) if you don't have those services
+3. Review logs for specific error messages
+4. Ensure the CHAOS API is accessible from your network

 ## Contributing